splunk/public-o11y-docs/apm/apm-data-links/apm-create-data-links.rst

 The following task describes how to create a global data link for a trace ID.
 The global data link runs a Splunk search query for log events that include a specific trace ID in a Splunk instance.
 The process is the same for creating a global data link for a service, span ID, or span tag: use a :strong:`Show On` value for the property you want to create a global data link for.

 #.
-In the Observability Cloud main menu, select :guilabel:`Settings` > :guilabel:`Global Data Links`.
+In the Splunk Observability Cloud main menu, select :guilabel:`Settings` then :guilabel:`Global Data Links`.
 #.
 Select :strong:`New Link`.
 #.
 Enter a :strong:`Link Label`.
 This is what you select when you want to use the global data link to drill down into a specific trace ID.
 For example, you might enter :strong:`Splunk Cloud Platform Search`.
 #.
 For :strong:`Link to`, select :strong:`Splunk`.